-We recommend using the aws:SourceAccount global condition context keys in resource policies to limit the permissions that MSK Connect gives another service to the resource.
+We recommend using the aws:SourceArn and aws:SourceAccount global condition context keys in resource policies to limit the permissions that MSK Connect gives another service to the resource.
 If the aws:SourceArn value does not contain the account ID (for example, an Amazon S3 bucket ARN doesn't contain the account ID), you must use both global condition context keys to limit permissions.
-If you use both global condition context keys and the aws:SourceArn value contains the account ID, the aws:SourceArn value must use the same account ID when used in the same policy statement.
-Use aws:SourceArn if you want only one resource to be associated with the cross-service access.
+If you use both global condition context keys and the aws:SourceArn value contains the account ID, the aws:SourceAccount value and the account in the aws:SourceArn value must use the same account ID when used in the same policy statement.
+Use aws:SourceArn if you want only one resource to be associated with the crossservice access.
 Use aws:SourceAccount if you want to allow any resource in that account to be associated with the cross-service use.